nicolastorgato/nicolastorgato/README.md

 ### Hello, I'm Nicola 👋

-I'm a Junior Web Developer with passion for fitness, music and languages.
+I'm a Junior Web Developer with passion for photography, music and languages.
 Graduated in Multimedia Sciences & Technologies at [University of Udine](https://www.uniud.it/en/uniud-international?set_language=en).
 Fascinated by everything that's multimedial.
 Proudly from [Treviso, Italy](https://it.wikipedia.org/wiki/Treviso) 🇮🇹

 ### 👦 About me